nats-io/nats.deno/README.md

 To cancel a subscription and terminate your interest, you call `unsubscribe()` or `drain()` on a subscription.
 Unsubscribe will typically terminate regardless of whether there are messages in flight for the client.
-Drain insures that all messages that are inflight are processed before canceling the subscription.
+Drain ensures that all messages that are inflight are processed before canceling the subscription.
 Connections can also be drained as well.
 Draining a connection closes it, after all subscriptions have been drained and all outbound messages